Sharpie/sslkeylog/README.md

 SSLkeylog
 =========

-An Ruby library that logs SSL session keys from client connections in [NSS Key Log Format][nss-format].
+A Ruby library that logs SSL session keys from client connections in [NSS Key Log Format][nss-format].
 This log can be used by tools such as [Wireshark][wireshark] to decrypt data when analyzing network traffic.

 **NOTE:** This version of the library is a functional prototype.
 The implementation may change in the future.